I'm interested ... but where do I even begin?

 During our thorough home study, we'll ask a lot (and we mean A LOT!) of questions to explore your personal and family background, your motivations for fostering, and your strengths as a family.
 We'll also ask for personal and employment references so we can have a well-rounded understanding of the families we trust to care for our kids.
 We also require all foster homes to have health and fire inspections (we'll help you set these up!).
 The process may seem intrusive at times, but it's only because we must ensure that our children, who have already endured so much, will be welcomed into safe, loving homes.

-The state of Florida requires all foster and adoptive parents to complete a 30-hour training course, often called MAPP or PRIDE.
+The state of Florida requires all foster and adoptive parents to complete a 21-hour training course, often called PIP (Partnership in Parenting).
 Even if you have kids, this course will open your eyes to the differences you'll need to understand when it comes to parenting our kids.
 You see, when it comes to parenting and nurturing traumatized children, there's a lot to learn, a lot to know and a lot to adapt to!
 This course is the first step in helping you understand how to best care for our kids.

 Additionally, the training helps you understand your role as the child's advocate as well as the roles of everyone else on the team, which also includes Children's Home Society of Florida, the birth parents, a Guardian Ad Litem and others.